-The Commonwealth is already experiencing climate change impacts.
+Climate change is already resulting in dangerous outcomes in the Commonwealth of Massachusetts.
 The Greater Connecticut River Valley region is particularly vulnerable to climate hazards such as increasing temperatures, more extreme precipitation, and associated flooding.
 An understanding of the current and future impacts of climate change allows community decision-makers to best tailor adaptation plans to meet the specific challenges faced in this region.
 This report summarizes the highest urgency climate impacts across Human,